The reverse mathematics of the pigeonhole hierarchy: Largeness and partition regularity

 \begin{definition} A class $\A \subseteq 2^{\NN}$ is \textit{large} if : \begin{itemize} \item for all $X \in \A$, if $ X \subseteq Y$, then $Y \in \A$, \item for every integer $k$, for every $k$-cover $Y_1, Y_2, \dots Y_k$ of $\NN$, there exists $i \leq k$ such that $Y_i \in \A$. \end{itemize} \end{definition}

 The notion of largeness was introduced and studied by Monin and Patey~\cite{monin201pigeons}.
-They proved that a class is large iff it contains a partition regular subclass.
+They proved that a class is large if and only if it contains a partition regular subclass.
 Furthermore, every large class contains a maximal partition regular subclass for inclusion, which admits an explicit syntactic definition.

 \begin{definition} Given a large class $\A \subseteq \cs$, let

 \end{definition}

 Monin and Patey~\cite{monin201pigeons} proved that if $\A$ is large, then $\L(\A)$ is the maximal partition regular subclass of~$\A$.
 Large classes satisfy a very useful combinatorial property that we shall use all over the article: